 If on the other hand, you prefer less crowded streets and sights, if you prefer to travel at lower costs and do not mind the cooler air (and some rain showers) the middle seasons might suit you better.

-If you ask my opinion as an ex-pat so to speak, I prefer the late spring and early fall in Cuba.
+If you ask my opinion as an ex-pat, I prefer the late spring and early fall in Cuba.
 The temperatures are nice but not sizzling, and there are tourists and life, but not millions.

 Why Is Cuban Spanish So Hard To Understand?